The Dozen Cousins

 I was volunteering at the hospice on a beautiful Saturday morning.
 I was walking around with a mint jar in my hands.
 Offering folks a mint is a good way to break the ice when meeting strangers for the first time.

-I walked in the door of a room with an elderly gentleman lying in bed and a middle-aged lady, probably in her sixties, sitting next to him on the couch.
-I walked in with a smile and offer her a mint, which she took a few.
+I walked through the door of a room with an elderly gentleman lying in bed and a middle-aged lady, probably in her sixties, sitting next to him on the couch.
+I walked in with a smile and offered her a mint, which she took a few.

 Do you know someone that is or was a Navy pilot?
 Can you tell me about it in the comments section?